jgraef/python3-ipfs-api/doc/index.rst

 without a problem.

 In :py:mod:`ipfs.api` you'll find the lowlevel API implementation.
-The high-level API is still work in progess and only consists of the :py:mod:`ipfs.merkledag` module.
+The high-level API is still work in progess and only consists of the :py:mod:`ipfs.merkledag` module at the moment.
 An API for interfacing unixfs in a pythonic way will come soon.

 If you want to get started take a look at our ``examples/`` or read the documentation.